Retirement-ruining money mistakes

 The shiny pinging machines seem to block thoughts of loneliness or mortality.

-"A large portion of these people are depressed, and the machine is a way to self-medicate," says Suzanne Graupner Pike, founder of the San Diego Center for Pathological Gambling.
+"A large portion of these people are depressed, and the machine is a way to self-medicate," said Suzanne Graupner Pike, founder of the San Diego Center for Pathological Gambling.

 The casinos make it easy to make money mistakes.

 "They have buses that go to the senior houses and pick up the seniors and for free transport them to the casinos," she said.
 "In fact, some of the casinos will even replace oxygen bottles for them."

 Of the more than 1,000 people she's treated since opening the addiction center in 2003, the majority have been senior women.

 "I have had people in their 80s who have lost everything," Pike said.

 Instead of playing the slots, put the money into savings.
 Use our savings calculator to see the magic of compound interest at work.